Table Of Contents

 PURPOSE OF THIS WEBSITE

 This website has been established for the sole purpose of supporting students and users of the statistical theory and methodology of cyclostationarity, including researchers and practitioners in academia and industry—engineers, scientists, and other researchers working with time-series data representing cyclic phenomena.
-The primary objective is to assist those trying to learn the fundamentals of the existing body of knowledge on this topic, but a selection of new research results also is expected to be included, although the scope of this secondary part of the website remains to be determined.
+The primary objective is to assist those trying to learn the fundamentals of the existing body of knowledge on this topic, but a small selection of new research results also is included.
 More specifically, this website is a study guide and overview of cyclostationarity, a subfield of statistical signal processing theory and methodology, which provides recommended study materials including narratives, expository commentary, essays, and linked references to monographs and expository treatises, all intended to elucidate, illuminate, explicate, and otherwise critique the subject of cyclostationarity to the best of my ability as WCM — William A. Gardner, Website Content Manager.
 For a glimpse of this website’s content, go to the Table of Contents Page.

 June 2020 comment from the WCM: